variousauthors/the-valley/NEXTSTEPS.md

        - [x] improvement! the CPU usage during encounters is high because we update the window on every frame.
 We only need to update it when something changes :D
-       - [ ] this may have caused a bug where sometimes after fleeing the draw buffer is still full of garbage and that goes on the screen... but that may be unrelated to this change
+       - [x] this may have caused a bug where sometimes after fleeing the draw buffer is still full of garbage and that goes on the screen... but that may be unrelated to this change
+             - nope, seems to just be rare
+       - [ ] just need to investigate why it is happening
  - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.